Powerlearnproject/se-day1-assignment-Engineer-wanyonyi/README.md

 Engineered Prompt: "Write a 300-word short story set in a futuristic city where artificial intelligence plays a crucial role in daily life."

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+10.Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague Prompt:
 "Tell me about history."